-Once everything is well combined and slightly cooled, add essential oils and immediately fill into deodorant tubes/containers.
+Once everything is well combined and slightly cooled, add essential oils and immediately fill the mixture into deodorant tubes/containers.

 Let cool completely on a small tray lined with wax paper or paper plate.

-Natural deodorant formulas will not prevent wetness as well as commercially available deodorants loaded with chemicals.
-The arrowroot powder in this formula does a pretty good job though.
+Natural deodorant formulas will not prevent wetness as well as commercially available deodorants loaded with pore plugging chemicals.
+The arrowroot powder/starch in this formula does a pretty good job though.
 You may need to reapply deodorant once during the day if you tend to perspire a lot.
 2-3 thin layers work better than one thick goopy layer.

-For a cream version: cut the quantity of beeswax pellets in half and fill the mixture into small jars instead.
+For a cream version: cut the amount of beeswax pellets in half and fill the mixture into small jars instead.

-For other recipes using some of the same ingredients check out these posts:
+For other recipes using some of the same ingredients check out some of my other posts:

 Inspired?
 Curious?
 Sure, making your own deodorant may seem a little bit too “crunchy” for some, but to be honest, it is a whole lot easier than it sounds.
 Once you have all of your ingredients on hand, it’s a snap to make.
 One stick lasts for a long time.